Ways to cut your car insurance

 Whether you're buying a new car or your current car insurance policy is ending, it's important to shop around.

-Here are 25 ways to cut your car insurance costs this year.
+Here are some ways to cut your car insurance costs this year.
 Be warned: some are more extreme than others!

 1) Change your job title

 The less risky your job, the lower your premium.
 As long as you still accurately describe your occupation, you can change your job title with your car insurer and your policy will still be valid.

 2) Downgrade your car